thanpolas/toddmotto.github.io/_posts/2014-06-09-rethinking-angular-js-controllers.md

 {% highlight javascript %}
 InboxFactory.getMessages().then(function (data) {
   InboxFactory.messages = data;
-  this.messages = InboxFactory;
+  this.messages = InboxFactory.messages;
 }.bind(this));
 {% endhighlight %}

 I might not persist the Model _in_ the Controller, but I create a _reference_ to my Model, using the `this.messages = [];` is a perfect example of this as the Model cannot talk to the View directly, use the Controller only as a middleman.

-What I do is bind the promise result to `InboxFactory.messages = data;`, which assigns the value to the Model, then I assign my local Controller copy to the Model.
+What I do is bind the promise result to `InboxFactory.messages = data;`, which assigns the promise value to the Model, then I assign my local Controller copy to the Model using `this.messages = InboxFactory.messages;`.
 This means that when the Factory updates the Model, the Controller updates, and when the Controller updates the Model, the Factory updates.
 It's a circle of binding love.

 ### What is the Model?